-During my last pregnancy, I shared how uncomfortable and restrictive I find maternity jeans to be.
+During my last pregnancy, I found maternity jeans to be restrictive and uncomfortable.
 Perhaps I’m shaped funny or something, but I feel like I’m perpetually hiking my pants up, wriggling back down into them throughout the day with the most unladylike contortions!
 I hate that they’re marketed so that you need to purchase a full wardrobe for each trimester… and I imagine that being in my 7th pregnancy, I would get more use out of such an investment than most!

 It was a great relief to discover stretchy knit skirts during my last pregnancy.
 How wonderful it felt to dress femininely yet feel as comfortable as I would be if I were sweatpants- more so maybe!